colaisr/max_signal/README.md

 Market analysis and trading signal generation system with AI-powered analysis.

-## Repositories
+## Repository Structure

-This project consists of two separate repositories:
+This is a monorepo containing both backend and frontend:

 - **Backend** (`backend/`): FastAPI application with MySQL, Alembic migrations, and analysis pipeline
 - **Frontend** (`frontend/`): Next.js application with TailwindCSS